Home

 DPMO = 380,000

-Out of a million opportunities, the long term performance of the process would create 380,000 defects
+This result is saying that out of one million opportunities, the long-term performance of the process would create 380,000 defects.

 Using Excel to calculate Sigma and DPMO